marcuschan3-art/alarm-clock/README.md

 Planning: I want square alarm clock but with rounded edges.
+I want it to find the current time and display it.

 Planned wiring (The wires are straight becuase the wires would've crossed due to my horrible drawing skills)